-16-9.10-H.16-9.30-D. Drainage Outfalls
+16-7.30-D. Drainage Outfalls

 The drainage system from a proposed development must discharge into an outfall that has adequate capacity to accommodate the runoff from the development.
-If the connecting downstream system is not able to accommodate the allowable design flow from the site, then the design engineer must design drainage facilities with the capacity to over detain flows so they can be accommodated by the existing downstream conveyance structures whereby allowing the existing downstream system to operate correctly.
-If downstream easements are needed to extend the drainage system to an adequate outfall, the developer must obtain these easements.
+If the connecting downstream system is not able to accommodate the allowable design flow from the site, then the design engineer must design on-site drainage facilities that result in no exacerbation of existing downstream conditions.